ballerina-platform/module-ballerina-docker/samples/sample4/README.md

 ## Sample4: Remote debug ballerina service with docker

 - This sample runs simple ballerina hello world service in a docker container in debug mode.
 - Debug port is default set as 5005.
-This can be configured with "debugPort:5005" attribute.
+This can be configured with "debugPort: 5005" attribute.
 - Following artifacts will be generated from this sample.
     ```
     $> docker images